rabbitmq/rabbitmq-website/site/streams.md

 ## <a id="performance" class="anchor" href="#performance">Performance Characteristics</a>

-As stream queues persist all data to disks before doing anything it is recommended to use the fastest disks possible.
+As streams persist all data to disks before doing anything it is recommended to use the fastest disks possible.

-Due to the disk I/O-heavy nature of stream queues, their throughput decreases as message sizes increase.
+Due to the disk I/O-heavy nature of streams, their throughput decreases as message sizes increase.

-Just like quorum queues, stream queues are also affected by cluster sizes.
+Just like quorum queues, streams are also affected by cluster sizes.
-The more replicas a stream queue has, the lower its throughput generally will be since more work has to be done to replicate data and achieve consensus.
+The more replicas a stream has, the lower its throughput generally will be since more work has to be done to replicate data and achieve consensus.

 ### <a id="replication-factor" class="anchor" href="#replication-factor">Controlling the Initial Replication Factor</a>